danny-briskin/danny-briskin.github.io/docs/_posts/2020-08-01-setup-aspectj.markdown

 # Intellij Idea Community edition
 ## Maven project

-Following steps are for Maven project, you can do the same with Gradle if you are familiar with that build system.
+The following steps are for Maven project, you can do the same with Gradle if you are familiar with that build system.
 AspectjJ setup for a Maven project in Community Idea is a bit more complicated but is still easy to apply.

 - Add a dependency to pom.xml